 There are a number of festivals, holidays and other events celebrated in Geneva each year.
 The main ones are listed below.January 1: New Year's Day (national holiday) March or April: Easter Monday (national holidays)

 Easter Monday commemorates the resurrection of Jesus Christ on the third day after the Passion.
-Many baptisms are celebrated on Easter Weekend and families come together to attend the vigil mass and share a feast on Sunday.May 1: Labour Day (national holiday) First weekend in May: Harmony Geneva Marathon for UNICEF (local event)
+Many baptisms are celebrated on Easter Weekend and families come together to attend the vigil mass and share a feast on Sunday.Third Monday in April: Spring celebration (national)

 Commemorates the founding of the Swiss Confederation on this day in 1291.
-Highlights include official ceremonies, a parade, a spectacular fireworks display over Lake Geneva, a light show followed by a bonfire, concerts and activities for children.November 13: Swiss Story Night (celebrated nationwide)
+Highlights include a bonfire, a parade, a spectacular fireworks display over Lake Geneva when night falls.November 13: Swiss Story Night (national)

 Held each year since 1995, this event honours Swiss storytelling and folklore traditions.
 Evening storytelling sessions open to the public are held in libraries, schools and offbeat venues.December 1–24: Geneva International Christmas Market (local event)

 As the holiday season is just around the corner, this major event for local craftsmanship takes place on the main squares of Geneva.
 Various cabins offer gastronomic products and other Christmas decorations.December 25: Christmas (national holiday)

 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|

 |January||-1/30||4/39||76/3.0||Not the best period to go|

 |May||9/48||20/68||84/3.3||Good period to go|

 |November||2/36||8/46||88/3.5||Not the best period to go|